theonetrade/backtest-kit/docs/classes/PersistMemoryUtils.md

 readMemoryData: (signalId: string, bucketName: string, memoryId: string) => Promise<MemoryData>
 ```

-Reads a memory entry from persistence storage.
+Reads a memory entry for the given context and id.
+Lazily initializes the instance on first access.

 ### hasMemoryData